insanity54/OpenBazaar-VPS-Installer/scripts/README.md

-Put any and all OpenBazaar VPS installation scripts in this folder.
+Put any and all OpenBazaar VPS installation scripts here.

-Vagrant will run tests on each executable script in this file.
+Vagrant will run tests on each, to see if the script successfully installs OpenBazaar server.
+(Tested against various *nix platforms)